sixty-north/cosmic-ray/docs/quickstart.rst

     cosmic-ray init config.yml my_session

 If ``config.yml`` doesn't exist (which it won't initially) this will ask you a series of questions to help create it.
+(Note that you don't have to use the names "config.yml" and "my_session".
+Any names will do.)

 This will also create a database file called ``my_session.json``.
 Once this is created, you can start executing tests with the ``exec`` command: